briandicky/ComplexClass/README.md

 #Complex Class
 This program is the implementation of the Complex class, the interface of which is as defined in it.
-To make it easier for testing the implementation, also given are the driver pro-gram and the output of the driver program.
+To make it easier for testing the implementation, also given are the driver program and the output of the driver program.
 The implementation of the Complex class has to be in a separate file named Complex.cpp.

 ##How to run this program